Alessio2704/valuascript/README.md

 ## 🌟 Current Status: Beta Release

 ValuaScript is currently in a stable **Beta** release.
 Key features are implemented and tested across macOS, Windows, and Linux.
 The current version excels at DCF modeling and general Monte Carlo simulations.

-## Roadmap

-- [ ] **Empirical Distribution Sampling:** Add a function to create a custom sampler from a real-world data series (e.g., historical stock returns), allowing models to be driven by actual data instead of theoretical distributions.
-- [ ] **GPU Acceleration:** Explore CUDA/OpenCL to offload the "embarrassingly parallel" Monte Carlo workload to the GPU, providing an order-of-magnitude performance increase for simulations with millions of trials.

 ## License